 One piece grip sets (where possible) are an additional $150.

 I will be happy to email or text photos of wood so you can select what pleases you the most.

 My standard finish for wood stocks will be a satin sheen.
 My thought is that beautiful wood needs a little sheen to bring out the color and grain to it's fullest.
 The "finish" is more in the wood than on the wood.
 This process can take approximately 10 to 15 various applications of sanding the finish in to the wood, and rubbings with various materials to complete.

-I have tried many finish materials over the years, and one of the most pleasing finishes I have come across is a Tung Oil based product by the name of Waterlox.
+I have tried many finish materials over the years, and one of the most pleasing finishes I have come across is Timberluxe, which is linseed oil based.
 It is capable of a beautiful finish, and with it one can obtain a low, medium or high sheen.
-This is what I have used on many of my personal handguns.

 A few close up photos follow that attempt to show how close a fit I aim for.